EFAP Section 3

 1. The selection process is conducted at the EFAP Biennial Meeting.
 Only Food Pantries who will be entering into an Agreement with the Lead Agency are allowed to vote.
 Food Bank(s) are not allowed to vote.

-3. For all other votes, if the Lead Agency is also a Food Pantry, then they may only get one vote.
+3. For all other votes, if the Lead Agency is also a Food Pantry with a single vote, then they may only get one vote.

 5. Food Pantry Selection.